Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 where the parameters $\alpha$ and $s_0$ are equal to those of the $S$ and $P$ $I=3/2$ partial waves, namely $\alpha=1.4,s_0=(1.84 \, {\rm GeV})^2$.
 The resulting fit parameters are exactly the same as in \cite{Pelaez:2016tgi}, but for the sake of completeness we repeat them here in Table \ref{tab:D32param}.
 The resulting UFD curve can be seen in Fig.~\ref{fig:D32phase}, as a dashed line with an orange uncertainty band, without any remarkable feature except for its smallness.
 Actually, most studies neglect this wave.

 \underline{$D^{1/2}$ partial wave}\\

 As for the $S$ and $P$-waves, the $I$=1/2 $D$-wave is only measured together with the $I$=3/2-wave in the $f_D \equiv f^{1/2}_2+f^{3/2}_2/2$ combination.
-However, we have seen that the $D^{3/2}$ is minuscule and overwhelmed by the $D^{1/2}$ contribution, particularly, because the latter is dominated by the $K_2^*(1430)$ resonance, whose branching ratio to $\pi K$ is approximately 50\%.
-The centrifugal barrier makes this wave very small until this resonance is felt.
+However, we have seen that the $D^{3/2}$ is minuscule and overwhelmed by the $D^{1/2}$ contribution.
+The latter is dominated by the $K_2^*(1430)$ resonance, whose branching ratio to $\pi K$ is approximately 50\%, but also has smaller although significant decay branching ratios to $K^*(892)\pi$ and $K\rho(770)$.
+The centrifugal barrier suppression makes this wave very small until this resonance is felt.
 Hence, it is most convenient to use our generic inelastic formalism, discussed in subsection~\ref{subsec:generalforms} above, in our whole fitting range.
-As we found in \cite{Pelaez:2016tgi}, it is then enough to consider a non-resonant background and a resonant-like form, to write:
+As we found in \cite{Pelaez:2016tgi}, it is enough to consider a non-resonant background and a resonant-like form, to write:

 where the background term is

 with

 and $\Theta_{ab}=\Theta(s-(m_a+m_b)^2)$.
 The resonant term for the $K_2^*(1430)$ shape, is written as